kevin-wyx/runway/README.md

 ```

 In case the container you specify doesn't exist, the script will just create a
-workspace in your `guest_workspaces` directory with all the components form the
+workspace in your `guest_workspaces` directory with all the components from the
 default manifest.

 Also, remember to periodically check for updates on Runway's code.
 From your
-Runway directory, tun:
+Runway directory, run:

 ```bash
 git pull